Slice of the Apple

 Recorder Ensemble and Fifth Grade Band

-The woodwind and brass players will be working on setting up the instruments properly and trying to produce the right sound with just the mouthpiece.
-The percussionists will be working on correct hand position, how to strike the drum and counting the rhythms out loud.
-Bass players will be working on how to hold the bass and finger the correct note without looking at the fret board.
+In the fifth grade band, the woodwind and brass players have been working on setting up their instruments properly and trying to produce the correct sound with just the mouthpiece.
+The percussionists have been working on correct hand position, how to strike the drum and counting the rhythms out loud.
+Bass players have been working on how to hold the bass and finger the correct note without looking at the fretboard.

 Lower School Art

 October promises to be an exciting time in the Lower School studio!
 In kindergarten class, we will begin the study of design, by looking closely at the primary color paintings of Piet Mondrian.
 We will learn about straight, thick lines that are both horizontal as well as vertical, and how lines can intersect to create shapes.
 We will also continue to see primary colors create secondary colors!